Navigating the Healthcare System

 It is always better to go to the hospital voluntarily.
 However, a person may not understand that he needs care and it is not always possible to convince him of the need for treatment.
 If he is already being followed by a psychiatrist or other mental health professional, you may ask for assistance in trying to convince him to enter the hospital voluntarily.
 If he still refuses, those close to the person become responsible for determining whether an involuntary psychiatric assessment for admission is necessary.

-Involuntary admissions are the subject of the Mental Patients Protection Act (Loi P-38.001).
+Involuntary admissions are guided by the Mental Patients Protection Act (Loi P-38.001).
 This Quebec law restricts the choice of confinement in an institution as much as possible.
+Individuals can be admitted to a hospital involuntarily when they present a danger to themselves and/or others.

 In case of immediate danger, call 911 and state there is a psychiatric emergency.
 Upon arrival, the police will assess the situation.
 If they judge that the person requires an urgent psychiatric assessment in the ER, they will call Urgences Santé for transportation to the hospital.